MATRIX30/simple_shell/README.md

-This is the official repository for our ALX_SWE simple shell project
+This is our official repository for our ALX_SWE simple shell project
 #Let's Do Hard Things

+This project is a simple implementation of a UNIX command line shell written in C. It provides basic functionality such as executing commands, handling input/output redirection and managing pipelines.

+Usage:
+To use the shell, compile the source code and run the resulting executable file in your terminal:

+$ gcc -Wall -Werror  -pedantic *.c -o hsh $ ./hsh

+Once the shell is running, you are able to enter commands like you would in a normal terminal.

+This shell was developed by the following contributors:

+Tekoh Achu and Isabelle Ohaga